"Cash grants give people the support they need during the coronavirus pandemic, with dignity"

 Cash grants are also fast.
 There’s no need for us to buy goods in bulk, store them centrally then distribute them around the country.
 Instead, people can shop in their own neighbourhoods, and support the local economy at the same time.

 Our grants come alongside, not instead of, other kinds of support from the government or other charities.
-For instance, the Red Cross has also created a coronavirus support line for anyone finding it hard to access food or medication, feeling lonely or worried, or facing other issues during the pandemic.
-We’re also supporting refugees from some of our existing centres throughout the coronavirus pandemic.
+For instance, we continue to support refugees from some of our existing centres throughout the coronavirus pandemic.
+The Red Cross has also created a coronavirus support line* for anyone finding it hard to access food or medication, feeling lonely or worried, or facing other issues during the pandemic.

 The coronavirus pandemic has been a challenge to us all in different ways.
 Throughout, the Red Cross has tried to respond with kindness, in whatever form is most needed.
 The Hardship Fund gives us an exciting and effective new way to do this, and to create a model for how best to help whenever and wherever a disaster strikes.